xdietcode/nest/README.md

  Demo
 ---
 It is a great experience of diving into Cloud based development using virtual machines.
-Even though the server application has been deployed to GAE, due to the concern of uncertain high costs of using Google Cloud, I decided to make a demo video to demonstrate the key features of this project.
+Due to the concern of uncertain high costs of using Google Cloud, I decided to make a demo video to demonstrate the key features of this project before shutting down my App.

+Please click the following link to watch a demo